lhy101/Multimodal-Final-Project/README.md

 wget http://images.cocodataset.org/zips/val2014.zip
 ```

 You can get the inference result using `predictions_runner.py`.
+Note that you need to add `--trainable_noise` if you are testing a model with learnable mean.
 ```
 python predictions_runner.py  --checkpoint path_to_checkpoints.pt --dataset_mode 0
 ```